bitsofinfo/docker-discovery-registrator-consul/README.md

 Its **highly recommended** that you walking the example below in the section below.
 Overall the concept and API is quite simple.

-1. You launch your container that utilizes this library, passing your container the required arguments (or via other configuration means) about how to connect to Consul, its unique identifier and any "tags" it might need to know about related to discovery.
+1. You launch your container that utilizes this library, passing your container the required arguments (or via other configuration means) about how to connect to Consul, its unique identifier, serviceName, and any "tags" it might need to know about related to discovery.

 2. In your app's code, you create a new [ConsulDiscovery](src/main/java/org/bitsofinfo/docker/discovery/registrator/consul/ConsulDiscovery.java) instance, giving it the required constructor args or properties via the builder syntax for how to connect to Consul, its unique ID, serviceName,